 She listened.
 She told me what she thought.
 She shared her own redacted experience.
 I was grateful.
 But when the ‘sharing’ part was over, I was struck with a sudden sense that the next part should begin.
 The ‘how do I make this better?’ part.
 The solution, the treatment, the path to wellness.
 The bit that is absolutely not the Samaritan’s job.

 ‘Perhaps your next step would be to go to your doctor to discuss treatment options,’ she said.

-‘But I’ve already done this,’ I said.
-‘He told me to call you.’
+‘But I’ve already done this,’ I said. ‘he said there was nothing available for twelve months, and to call you.’
 She took a deep breath in and said nothing.

-When the volunteer asked the inevitable question, ‘Have you spoken to your doctor?’ the truth – that is neither universally nor locally acknowledged – hit home: the NHS is no longer in the business of helping those with moderate to severe depression get well.
+When the volunteer asked the inevitable question, ‘Have you spoken to your doctor?’ the truth – that is neither universally nor locally acknowledged – hit home: the NHS in my area at least, is not really in the business of helping those with moderate depression get well.
 What I am expecting does not exist.
 I would have no choice but to piece together my own patchwork treatment plan with whatever was at hand.
 I thanked her and rang off, knowing I would not call again.

 This experience has led me shrink a little from the campaigns that urge us to talk more about mental illness, as if words themselves were the antithesis of pain.
 ‘Talking about it,’ helps in the short term.
 It helps only if one can maintain the belief that the talking will ultimately lead to some upwards trajectory.
 Without this belief, therapeutic talking inevitably warps into mere complaining, which only leads to a spiral of negativity, and makes depression worse.